-Log files are most important for Linux system security. the logrotate tool is specially designed to simplify the administration of log files on a Linux system that allows automatic rotation, compression, removal, and mailing of log files.
-You can easily set logrotate to handle a log file daily, weekly, monthly.
-The logrotate program used to rotate log files by removing the oldest ones from your system and creating new log files.
+Log files are most important for Linux system security.
+The logrotate tool is designed to simplify the administration of log files on a Linux system that allows automatic rotation, compression, removal, and mailing of log files.
+You can easily set logrotate to handle a log file daily, weekly, or monthly.
+The logrotate program rotates log files by removing the oldest ones from your system and creating new ones.

-In this tutorial, I will explain how to use logrotate to manage logs on Ubuntu 18.04 server.
+In this tutorial, I will explain how to use logrotate to manage logs on an Ubuntu server.

 - A non-root user with sudo privileges.

-By default, logrotate is available in the Ubuntu 18.04 LTS server.
+By default, logrotate is available in the Ubuntu server.
 If not then you can install it by running the following command:

-Once the logrotate has been installed, you can check the version of logrotate using the following command:
+Once logrotate has been installed, you can check the version of logrotate using the following command:

 logrotate 3.11.0 - Copyright (C) 1995-2001 Red Hat, Inc. This may be freely redistributed under the terms of the GNU Public License Usage: logrotate [-dfv?] [-d|--debug] [-f|--force] [-m|--mail=command] [-s|--state=statefile] [-v|--verbose] [-l|--log=STRING] [--version] [-?|--help] [--usage] [OPTION...]